Civil Protection Units

-The Civil Protection Units (Yekîneyên Parastina Sivîl, [jɛkinɛjen parastɪna sɪvil]; YPS), also known as Civil Defense Units, is a primarily Kurdish rebel group and main armed force in Turkish Kurdistan.
+The Civil Protection Units (Yekîneyên Parastina Sivîl, [jɛkinɛjen parastɪna sɪvil]; YPS), also known as Civil Defense Units, was a primarily Kurdish rebel group and main armed force in Turkish Kurdistan.
 The YPS was formed by the Kurdistan Workers Party (PKK) to better organize and train the youth fighters in the Patriotic Revolutionary Youth Movement, otherwise known as the YDG-H. In 2015 the YDG-H reorganized themselves in to what is known as the YPS today.

+On 12 May 2025, the Kurdistan Workers' Party announced it would disband as part of a peace initiative with Turkey.

 History

 It was claimed that the YPS was originally formed on 20 December 2015 by the Kurdish rebels as a version of the YPG in Northern Kurdistan (Turkey).
 A youth wing of the PKK, is the YDG-H, which in 2015 reorganized itself into what is known as the YPS of today.
 The YPS is mainly composed of members of the former YDG-H, who have been operating since 2013.
 The YPS is currently training for conventional urban warfare against the Turkish government; previous Kurdish rebel groups have followed predominantly guerilla tactics of warfare, however the new method of warfare seen in the Kurdish-Turkish conflict has led to speculation of civil war in Turkey.

 The YPS initially took a defensive posture in the Kurdish-Turkish conflict (1978-present) and has become a major opponent of the Turkish army (TSK) and Turkish government and has co-operated with Kurdish opposition fighters against TSK.
 Multiple branches of the YPS have been formed in Kurdish districts in Turkey, usually as a result of clashes or curfews imposed by the Turkish government.
 Such branches are in Nusaybin, Sirnak, Sur, and Yüksekova (also known as Gever).

 There is also a female branch of the YPS known as the YPS-Jin that was founded in 2016 one year after the initial YPS foundation, one of the causes which they fight for is gender equality.
 Some members of the YPS-Jin were also once victims of ISIS during the Yazidi genocide that took place in 2014.
 Women who were once victims of ISIS, whether it be they were sold into the sex slave industry or their family was murdered, joined the ranks of YPS and YPS-Jin to avenge the victims of the Yazidis genocide.